-- Report the case to County Public Health - The individual will be excluded from school for at least 10 days from symptom onset date or, if asymptomatic, 10 days from the date the specimen was collected for the positive test. - Send a notice, developed in collaboration with Public Health, to parents and staff to inform them that a case of COVID-19 in a student or staff member has been reported and that the school will work with Public Health to notify exposed people. - Arrange for cleaning and disinfection of the classroom and primary spaces where case spent significant time.
-Pursuant to CDPH, cleaning and disinfection does not need to be done until students and staff in the area have left for the day. - Implement online/distance learning for student cases if they are well enough to participate.
+- Report the case to County Public Health. - The individual will be excluded from school for at least 10 days from symptom onset date or, if asymptomatic, 10 days from the date the specimen was collected for the positive test. - Send a notice, developed in collaboration with Public Health, to parents and staff to inform them that a case of COVID-19 in a student or staff member has been reported and that the school will work with Public Health to notify exposed people. - Arrange for cleaning and disinfection of the classroom and primary spaces where case spent significant time.
+Pursuant to CDPH, cleaning and disinfection does not need to be done until students and staff in the area have left for the day. - Implement classroom work packet and online at-home learning options for student cases if they are well enough to participate.